 5. Try Paint Samples in Your Home

-I have been doing paint for years now and I have amassed quite a collection of paint samples.
+I have been painting for years now and I have amassed quite a collection of paint samples.
 LOL!
 It’s a problem!
 But it’s a really great way to know if a color looks good in your home.

 Just because you like a color online and on the chip doesn’t mean it will look good in your home.
 In my home, greige paint colors look really muddy and tend to pull a little green!
 Cool-toned gray paint colors pull blue so much!
 But helping a friend of mine choose colors for her newly finished basement led to the complete opposite results!

 If you have sample cans you can put the colors on the wall but sometimes the existing color can skew how it looks.
 Check out my patchwork wall that is near my garage door right now.
 LOL.
 None of the colors looked right to me.

 I bought a piece of poster board and used that to test the paint colors.
 This allowed me to take it and move it around my first floor and this gave me a much better understanding of which color would look good in my house.